suobset/suobset/README.md

         7. Running out of options and being desperate for some sort of resolution.
         8. Oh I also mainly use Github to keep track of my uni projects currently.
 That repo might forever be private.

+- 💻 Other than that, I'm currently also working on my personal website, and my Github.
+It's the reason you see "Work In Progress" (WIP) plastered on everything I do.
+Hopefully it won't be for long :)
 - 🌱 I’m currently learning Computer Science at the University of Massachusetts, Amherst.
 - 👯 I’m looking to collaborate on backend projects + coding challenges.
 Also new obscure questions welcome.
 - 🤔 I’m looking for help with finding the answer to the ultimate question of life, the universe, and everything.